bitwisegaurav/DSA/Readme.md

 ### Quick Sort

-Picks a pivot element, partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+Quick Sort is a divide-and-conquer algorithm that selects a pivot element and reorders the other elements into two sub-arrays, based on whether they are less than or greater than the pivot.
+This process is recursively applied to the sub-arrays, leading to a sorted array

 ### Heap Sort